Climate Change Research

 The human contribution of carbon emissions overwhelms the natural capacity of the Earth’s oceans and vegetation to reabsorb carbon.
 The result is a net increase in atmospheric carbon.
 The most common illustration of this is the bathtub analogy.

-In this analogy, the “bathtub” is the Earth’s atmosphere, and the “faucet” represents both manmade and natural processes that release “water” (carbon) into the tub.
+In this analogy, the “bathtub” is the Earth’s atmosphere and the “faucet” represents both manmade and natural processes that release “water” (carbon) into the tub.
 The “drain” represents the natural processes that can lower the water (carbon) level.
 With only natural processes controlling the faucet, the water level can fluctuate at manageable levels within the tub, but with the addition of manmade processes, the tub can fill, and even overflow.
 Further, human activity such as deforestation can “clog” the drain, slowing down the removal of water.

 HOW HAS HUMAN ACTIVITY AFFECTED THE NATURAL CO2 LEVELS?